 MCO is serviced by basically every major carrier from Emirates to Spirit, so you should have no trouble finding flights into town.

 Of course, every situation is different, and it may make more sense in some circumstances for your family to fly into a different airport and drive.
 For example, we have flown into Miami and driven a rental car the 3.5 hours to Orlando when it was the only award availability we could find — it worked out fine.
-Like I said, find a balance!
+As I said, find a balance!

 I’d also suggest referring to our complete guide written for ideas on using points and miles to fly to Disney World.

 Hot Tip: Although we highly recommend flying into MCO, flying out can sometimes be a mess.
 The security lines are notorious for being excessively long, so plan accordingly.
 Try to at least make sure you have TSA PreCheck or CLEAR to help expedite the process, and read our article on the Best Ways for Families to Speed Through TSA Airport Security.